iqaan/BruteForce-CSharp/README.md

-# Brute Force on Windows in C#
+# Brute Force on Windows in C-Sharp

 ### Command Line Options

   ```
-  -U, --usernames    Required.
-Path of the file that contains usernames
+  -U, --usernames    Path of the file that contains usernames

+  --user             Find the password of a single user.
+Either this or
+                     --usernames must be provided

   -P, --passwords    Required.
 Path of the file that contains passwords